Total knee Replacement

 - Prevention through treatment plans and information to slow disease progression or prevent injury.

-Although orthopedic surgeons work with every aspect of the musculoskeletal system, a lot of them specialize in specific areas like the spine, foot and ankle, knee, hip, shoulder or hand.
+Although orthopedic surgeons work with every aspect of the musculoskeletal system, many specialize in specific body areas like the spine, foot and ankle, knee, hip, shoulder or hand.
 They might also focus on specific fields such as trauma, pediatrics or sports medicine.
-Some might even specialize in a few areas.
+Some specialize in a few areas.